-How to frame and stretch a paint by number canvas?
+How do you frame and stretch a paint by number canvas using DIY stretcher bars?

 Stretching a canvas can be daunting at first, but it's a lot easier than it seems!
 Our DIY stretcher bars are specifically designed to stretch canvas without the need for any tools!
 The 4x stretcher bars are pre-cut, and the notches are built so that the wood pieces slip perfectly into one another.
 The wood is made of soft fibers that don't require nails or staples.
 Simply slip a thumbtack through the canvas and into the wood, while pulling each side taught!
 Before you know it, you'll have a perfectly stretched canvas!

 Follow the steps below to see exactly how these are done:

 Part 1: How to Assemble the DIY Frame

 Step 1: Lay out your frame and thumb tacks on a flat surface.
 Put the thumb tacks over to the side until the DIY frame is assembled.